MadhuKuruva/Calculator-Application/README.md

-This is a Calculator application by using HTML & CSS. where a user can perform mathematical calculations such as Addition,Subtraction,Multiplication and Division.
+Hey User!
+Access our intuitive web-based calculator to effortlessly perform basic arithmetic operations such as addition, subtraction, multiplication, division, and percentage calculations.
+Technologies used: HTML, CSS.